anilabraham-IT/IntuneEDU/IntuneEDU/add-vpp-apps-ios.md

 # Add VPP-purchased iOS apps to Intune

-Add volume purchase program (VPP) iOS apps from the Intune for Education portal.
+Add Volume Purchase Program (VPP) iOS apps from the Intune for Education portal.
 This article describes how to manage VPP-purchased apps that have been synced to Microsoft Intune.

 Both free and paid-for apps are available to buy in volume through the App Store.
 To install free iOS apps *without a VPP token*, see how to [add free iOS apps in Intune](add-apps-ios.md).

-## What is a VPP?
+## What is the Volume Purchase Program?
-A VPP lets organizations buy app licenses in bulk and manage them through their mobile device manager (MDM).
-From an MDM, such as Intune for Education, licenses can be managed and then silently deployed over-the-air to student devices.
+The Apple Volume Purchase Program lets organizations buy app licenses in bulk and manage them through their mobile device manager (MDM).
+With an MDM, such as Intune for Education, licenses can be managed and then silently deployed over-the-air to student devices.
 A VPP/MDM partenership is ideal in classrooms and organizations where the same app is needed on many devices.

 ## Before you begin
 To view and manage licenses from the Intune for Education portal, you must first: